Northern black racer: Geographic range

 Coluber constrictor constrictor ranges from Georgia, Alabama, and Mississippi in the south, to central New York, Vermont, New Hampshire, and Maine in the north, to Tennessee, Kentucky, and eastern Ohio in the west.
 At the southern end of its range, it overlaps with Coluber constrictor priapus, the southern black racer, and at the westward end it overlaps with Coluber constrictor flaviventris, the eastern yellow-bellied racer.

 Description

-The Northern Black Racer is a long, shiny black snake known to reach 1,854 mm (6 ft).
+The northern black racer is a long, shiny black snake known to reach 1.8 m (6 ft).
 They have a plain white chin with most black/brown heads, with the center of the tail being plain white.
 Upon hatching, the juveniles tend to have dark gray to reddish-brown dorsal patterns with a light gray to brown body that becomes occluded with age and the melanin becoming so abundant that all but the pale chin and brown snout are obscured.
+Northern black racer snakes are seen as 'high-strung' and defensive when cornered, but injuries are very rare, outside of one incident where a victim got bit in the eye.